bduggan/raku-map-leaflet/README.md

 There are default values for many of the leaflet objects, in an attempt to make common cases work more easily out of the box.

 When creating layers, markers, icons, etc., methods named `add-*` are provided with convenient interfaces.
 For more control, use the `create-*` methods, which pass the options to the constructor for the corresponding object.

-For instance, `add-marker` is a convenient way to add a marker, while `create-marker` calls the constructor for `Map::Leaflet::Marker`, adds it to the layers of the map, and returns it.
-In other words, `create-geojson-layer` is equivalent to `add-layer(Map::Leaflet::GeoJSON.new(|%options))`.
+In other words, `create-geojson-layer(...)` is equivalent to `add-layer(Map::Leaflet::GeoJSON.new(...))`.

 See the `eg/` directory for more examples.